nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state.rst

   This option is enabled by default.
 * :kconfig:option:`CONFIG_CAF_BLE_USE_LLPM` - This option enables the Low Latency Packet Mode (LLPM).
   This option is enabled by default and depends on :kconfig:option:`CONFIG_BT_CTLR_SDC_LLPM` and :kconfig:option:`CONFIG_BT_LL_SOFTDEVICE`.
+* :kconfig:option:`CONFIG_CAF_BLE_STATE_SECURITY_REQ` - This option enables setting the security level 2 for a Bluetooth LE connection automatically, right after the connection is established.
+  The security level 2 or higher enables connection encryption.
+  The device disconnects if establishing the connection security level 2 fails.

 Implementation details
 **********************